 Women are more at risk than men.
 (1).

-Women who drink less than one unit of alcohol per week have a 16.5 per cent greater chance of developing cancer and the risk increases to 21.8 per cent by having one alcoholic drink per day.
+Women who drink less than one unit of alcohol per week have a 16.5 per cent greater chance of developing cancer, and the risk increases to 21.8 per cent for those having one alcoholic drink per day.

-About four more women out of 100 would develop breast cancer as a result of consuming two alcohol drinks a day.
+About four more women out of 100 would develop breast cancer as a result of consuming two alcoholic drinks a day.

 Why should we care?